HIPERFIT/hiperfit.github.com/fhpc12-prog.md

 <h4><a name="fhpc11">An Embedded DSL for Stochastic Processes</a></h4>

-_Michael Flænø Werk, Joakim Ahnfelt-Rønne, Ken Friis Larsen (University of Copenhagen, Denmark)_
+_Michael FlÃ¦nÃ¸ Werk, Joakim Ahnfelt-RÃ¸nne, Ken Friis Larsen (University of Copenhagen, Denmark)_

 We present a domain specific language embedded in Haskell for specifying stochastic processes, called <i>SPL</i>.
 It is designed